tylerschmitt/superscalar_hw/README.md

 # SimpleScaler Caching Alogrithms

-This is a repository for cache modifactions to the SimpleScalar program.
+This is a repository for cache modifications to the SimpleScalar program.